howerj/embed/readme.md

 	the stack delta (the amount to increment or decrement the stack by for their respective stacks: return and data)

+## Interaction

+The outside world can be interacted with in two ways, with single character input and output, or by saving the current Forth image.
+The interaction is performed by three instructions.

 ## eForth

-The interpreter is based on T.
+The interpreter is based on eForth by C. H. Ting, with some modifications to the model.

 ## Error Codes